 Ensuring our centres align with the needs of tenants and customers is crucial.
 Engagement and communication are key factors in achieving this.
-We regularly conduct customer surveys, track satisfaction levels and actively adapt our centres to the preferences of customers through extensive research and monitoring.
-We review the data to understand and interpret new trends in spending habits and analyse the surrounding communities and identify potential customer groups we may not be reaching.
+We regularly conduct customer surveys, track satisfaction levels and actively adapt our centres

 During 2022, we conducted over 8,000 in-person interviews to measure customer satisfaction, with a focus on understanding how the pandemic had changed customer expectations.
 The results showed an overall increase in satisfaction.
 Customers appeared to value our centres increasingly as leisure destinations, and their attendance had not been significantly impacted compared to pre-COVID-19 levels.
 In 2022, we achieved an average customer satisfaction score of 8.3, ranging from 7.5 to 9.